yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 Since all locator coordinates are relative to the selected root node, it is therefore critically important that every node on the network **must** follow the same rules when making this decision so that all nodes eventually agree on the same root.
+Without this convergence, a node will not be routable correctly.

 The network relies on this convergence to function.
 Without it, locators will not necessarily make sense between nodes and traffic may not be delivered.

-### Root timestamp updates
+### Root updates

-It is the responsibility of the root node to advertise a timestamp update message to all directly connected peers.
+It is the responsibility of the root node to advertise a root update message to all directly connected peers.
 The update **must** be cryptographically signed using the `ed25519` keypair.

-These updates are then, in turn, flooded to all connected peers at each hop so that every node on the network receives the timestamp update.
+These updates are then, in turn, flooded to all connected peers at each hop so that every node on the network receives the root update.

+Since root updates contain the flow of port numbers that the update flowed through at each node, each root update message received by a node from each directly connected peer will be different.

 ##### Update interval